Moduli spaces on the Kuznetsov component of Fano threefolds of index 2

-with extensions of the form (Proposition \ref{prop_GiesekerVSTilt}).
-In this way we obtain a general description for all $d$:

-\begin{thm}[= (\ref{thm_Section2}) + (\ref{thm_moduliY2}) + (\ref{thm_moduliY1})] Let $Y$ be a general Fano threefold of Picard rank 1 and index 2.
+\begin{thm}[\emph{cf.} Theorems \ref{thm_Section2}, \ref{thm_moduliY2}, and \ref{thm_moduliY1}] Let $Y$ be a general Fano threefold of Picard rank 1 and index 2.
 Then, the moduli space $\sM_\sigma(w)$ is proper.
 It contains two smooth subvarieties $\sY$ and $\sC$.
 The locus $\sY$ is isomorphic to $Y$ and it parametrizes objects $E_p$ of the form \eqref{eq_def_of_Ep}, while the locus $\sC$ has dimension $d+1$ and parametrizes roots of $Y$.

 For $d\geq 3$, $\sM_\sigma(w)$ is projective and irreducible and $\sY$ is contained in the closure of $\sC$; $\sY$ and $\sC$ are distinct irreducible components for degree $d\leq 2$. \end{thm}